-When my bananas ripen past the point of consumption, I usually pop them in my refrigerator and there they sit.
-I recently froze a few overly ripe bananas in hopes of keeping them longer, and for this recipe, they worked just fine.
-Granted, they look like giant slugs as they thaw, but if you get past that, all will be well.
-To freeze, peel the ripe bananas, wrap each one in a layer of foil, then seal in a Ziploc bag with the air pressed out.
-To thaw, simply transfer them to the refrigerator.
+When my bananas ripen past the point of consumption, I usually pop them in the refrigerator, and there they sit.
+I recently froze a few overly ripe bananas in hopes of keeping them longer, and thawed for this recipe, they worked just fine.

 - 1 cup sugar